qoollo/performance-counters/README.md

 Supported metrics (counter types):
-- number of items (example: measure number of executed operations, number of received items and so on);
+- Number of Items (example: measure umber of received requests);
-- operations per second (example: measure performance of your code);
+- Operations per Second (example: measure performance of your code);
-- average count (example: measure average size of queue);
+- Average Count (example: measure average size of queue);
-- average time (example: measure average execution time of your functions);
+- Average Time (example: measure average execution time of your functions);
-- moment time (example: fixate execution time of process that executed once);
+- Moment Time (example: fixate time of some process that executing only once);
-- elapsed time (example: measure the total execution time of your application).
+- Elapsed Time (example: measure the total execution time of your application).

 Supported targets:
-- internal (values of counters available only inside your app);
+- Internal (values are available only inside your app);
-- windows performance counters (values can be read by windows performance monitor);
+- Windows Performance Counters (values can be read by windows performance monitor);
-- network (values sent to network service);
+- Network (values are sent to network service);
-- graphite (values sent to graphite/carbon server).
+- Graphite (values are sent to graphite/carbon server).